Repayment Arrears and Debt Collection

 Your credit card and personal loans Debt are generally covered by Consumer Credit Agreements and must be regulated by The Financial Conduct Authority.
 The past few years have seen numerous debt collection companies exit the industry as a result of tougher regulation.
 They must demonstrate they have systems and processes aimed at “treating customers fairly”.

-- Taking extra care to make sure you understand the debt collection process, especially if you are vulnerable ie, struggling with a health issue or a disability or struggling to understand as English is not your first language
+- Take extra care to make sure you understand the debt collection process, especially if you are vulnerable ie, struggling with a health issue or a disability or struggling to understand as English is not your first language

 A debt collection agency can send someone to your house, these people are referred to as “field agents” or “doorstep collectors”.